PvZProject/PlantVSZombies---OOP-Project/README.md

 I. Introduction:
 Nowadays, technology is growing rapidly and the Software Technology industry also develops.
 Therefore, the classic Procedural-Oriented Programming method is more and more become out of date and cannot be responded completely for all requirements.
 That leads the invention of a new method follow the principles Alan-kay named “Object-Oriented Programming” to overcome those cases.

 This project was created based on Object-Oriented Programming method by Java language.
 Therefore, this has solved some problems that was occur while building by common Procedural-Oriented Programming.
 •	The code is clear, concise and easy to understand.
 •	The project is a unified logic system by many related-classes combined together.
 •	Each class has many Methods which take on different behaviors of own class.
 •	The ability of reusing the resources.
-The purpose of this project is to design a basic game that was build on foundation of object-oriented.
+The purpose of this project is to design a basic game that was built on foundation of object-oriented.
 Our group decided to modify a game named “Plants vs Zombies” follow the principle of the method.
 This game will show clearly the object-oriented property, the combination of classes, between class and object.
-Plants vs Zombies require player to use the plant which can shoot out the seeds to kill the zombie and protect the house.
+Plants vs Zombies re	quire player to use the plant which can shoot out the seeds to kill the zombie and protect the house.